top of page

 Being able to support the hip at different heights of the convex surface of the T-BOW® allows to adapt the sitting posture of the yogi according to its limitations of flexibility in the coxo-femoral joint with the lumbar spine.
 The higher hip supports facilitate postures for stretching and joint mobility.

-The arched design of the T-BOW® (a little more of curvature than lumbar lordosis) favors a kinesiological adaptation to the curvatures of the spine and great stability, enhancing (with degrees of amplitude greater than a flat base) its mobility in extension, flexion and rotation, as well as the strengthening of the frontal, posterior (with lower or upper back priority) and Partially blocked vertebrae receive a gentle mobilizing pressure when stretching on their backs on the T-BOW® and without sinking, unlike on softer surfaces.
+The arched design of the T-BOW® (adapted to the lumbar lordosis of the spine) favors a kinesiological adaptation to the curvatures of the spine and great stability, enhancing (with degrees of amplitude greater than a flat base) its mobility in extension, flexion and rotation, as well as the strengthening of the frontal, posterior (with lower or upper back priority) and Partially blocked vertebrae receive a gentle mobilizing pressure when stretching on their backs on the T-BOW® and without sinking, unlike on softer surfaces.
 The balance on the double T-BOW® enriches these options.

 The stable-unstable T-BOW® trains deep stabilizing muscles, important for the back and all joints.